5-HT2A receptor: Peripherally selective agonists

 One effect of 5-HT_{2A} receptor activation is a reduction in intraocular pressure, and so 5-HT_{2A} agonists can be useful for the treatment of glaucoma.
 This has led to the development of compounds such as AL-34662 that are hoped to reduce pressure inside the eyes but without crossing the blood–brain barrier and producing hallucinogenic side effects.
 Animal studies with this compound showed it to be free of hallucinogenic effects at doses up to 30 mg/kg, although several of its more lipophilic analogues did produce the head-twitch response known to be characteristic of hallucinogenic effects in rodents.
+IHCH-8110 is a peripherally selective serotonin 5-HT_{2A} receptor agonist with beneficial effects against colorectal cancer in preclinical research.

 Antagonists

 Serotonin 5-HT_{2A} receptor antagonists, including many atypical antipsychotics, more selective agents like pimavanserin, and certain antidepressants and hypnotics like trazodone, mirtazapine, tricyclic antidepressants, and hydroxyzine, are used in the treatment of psychiatric disorders and other conditions such as depression, anxiety, psychosis, and insomnia.
 Ketanserin, a dual serotonin 5-HT_{2A} receptor antagonist and α_{1}-adrenergic receptor antagonist, is used as an antihypertensive agent.
 The non-selective serotonin 5-HT_{2A} receptor antagonist cyproheptadine is frequently used off-label to treat serotonin syndrome, albeit based on limited clinical evidence.
 Serotonin 5-HT_{2A} receptor antagonists like ketanserin have been used as psychedelic antidotes or "trip killers" to manage the hallucinogenic effects of serotonergic psychedelics.